Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Progress.md

     }
     ```

-2. Register your custom style.
+2. Register your custom style:

     ```cs
     StyleManager.Instance.RegisterStyle("CustomProgress", null, typeof(YourNameSpace.CustomProgressStyle));
     ```

-3. Use your custom style to create a progress instance
+3. Use your custom style to create a progress instance:

     ```cs
     utilityBasicProgress = new Progress("CustomProgress");